wpsharks/wp-php-rv/README.md

 ---

+### PHP Compatibility

+Please note that the WP PHP RV software itself requires PHP v5.2 or higher, the same as WordPress core.

+---

 Copyright: © 2015 [WebSharks, Inc.](http://www.websharks-inc.com/bizdev/) (coded in the USA)

 Released under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.html).